-Cost of Attendance (COA) is the total amount it will cost you to go to school-usually stated as a yearly figure.
-The federal methodology formula is used to determine the amount that the student and his/her family will be expected to pay.
+Cost of Attendance (COA) is the total amount it will cost you to attend school-usually stated as a yearly figure.
+The federal methodology formula is used to determine the amount that the student and their family will be expected to pay.
 COA includes tuition and fees; room and board (or a housing and food allowance); and allowances for books, supplies, transportation, loan fees, and dependent care.
-It also includes miscellaneous and personal expenses, including an allowance for the rental or purchase of a personal computer; costs related to a disability; and reasonable costs for eligible study-abroad programs.
+It also includes miscellaneous and personal expenses, including an allowance for the rental or purchase of a personal computer, costs related to a disability, and reasonable costs for eligible study-abroad programs.

-For students attending less than half-time, the COA includes tuition and fees and an allowance for books, supplies, transportation, and dependent care expenses, and can also include room and board for up to three semesters or the equivalent at the institution.
-But no more than two of those semesters, or the equivalent, may be consecutive.
-Contact the financial aid administrator at the school you're planning to attend if you have any unusual expenses that might affect your COA.

-Aviator College's Net Price Calculator can be found at
+For students attending less than half-time, the COA includes tuition and fees and an allowance for books, supplies, transportation, and dependent care expenses.
+It can also include room and board for up to three semesters or the equivalent at the institution.
+However, no more than two of those semesters or the equivalent may be consecutive.
+Contact the financial aid administrator if you have any unusual expenses that might affect your COA.
+Aviator College's Net Price Calculator.